jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/UI/HowIsUIDone.md

 ### Bindings

-In some of the heaIn some of the header files of user widgets, you might see code similar to this one:der files of the user widgets you might see code similuar to this one
+In some of the header files of user widgets, you might see code similar to this one

 ```c++
 		UPROPERTY(BlueprintReadWrite, meta = (BindWidget))